benelan/dotfiles/.github/README.md

 will set up the dotfiles as a bare git repo, which makes syncing changes easy.
 You can also create separate branches for different machines.
 Read [this tutorial](https://www.atlassian.com/git/tutorials/dotfiles) for more info.
-A common alternative is managing dotfiles with symlinks (e.g. GNU stow), but in my experience that can get messy.
+A common alternative is managing dotfiles with symlinks (e.g., [GNU stow](https://www.gnu.org/software/stow/)), but in my experience that can get messy.

 ## `dot` command

-The `dot` script has two custom subcommands: `init` and `deps`.
-The `init` subcommand sets up the dotfiles bare repo, as mentioned [above](#setup).
-The `deps` subcommand installs various dependencies, including development tools, GUI apps, shell scripts, fonts, themes, and more.
-See `dot deps -h` for usage information.
+The `dot` script has the following custom subcommands:

+- `init`: Setup the dotfiles bare repo, as mentioned [above](#setup).
+- `deps`: Install various dependencies, including development tools, GUI apps, shell scripts, fonts, themes, and more.
+See `dot deps -h` for usage info.
+- `edit`: Open nvim/vim with environment variables set so git plugins work with the bare dotfiles repo.
+- `get`: Clone a repo to the `$LIB` directory instead of `$PWD`.

 All other subcommands and their arguments are passed to `git`, with environment variables set to ensure `dot` always runs on the bare repo.
 Untracked files are